mjpclab/object-hierarchy-access/README.md

 ### `assignProp` and `assignPropIfUndef`
 Just like `setProp` and `setPropIfUndef`, but returns the second last hierarchy.
-Cannot create object at the same time.
+Cannot create root object at the same time.
 ```javascript
 import { assignProp } from 'object-hierarchy-access';
 const obj = {};